Nissan Fairlady Z (S130): 1982–1983

 As in 1981, both turbo and naturally aspirated engines were offered, but non-turbo cars now used the uprated L20E for the Japanese market or the L28E for the export market, which on the 2.8 L version, due to increased compression, were rated at 145 hp rather than the earlier engine's 135 hp.
 The naturally aspirated 1982 Datsun 280ZX had a 0-60 mph time of 9.1 seconds, 1.2 seconds slower than the Corvette of the same year.
 The 280ZX Turbo manual had a 0-60 mph time of 7.4 seconds, while the automatic managed to turn out 7.1 seconds.
 That compares to the Aston Martin Volante, which had a 0-60 mph time of 8.9 seconds at almost seven times the cost, and the Ferrari 308GTSi, which had a 0-60 mph time of 7.9 seconds.
 The only US-market car in 1982 to beat the Turbo ZX' acceleration figures was the Porsche 911SC.
 This information can be referenced in the R&T Guide to Sports & GT Cars (1982).

 The (US market only) 280ZX Turbo was offered with a Borg-Warner T-5 5-speed manual transmission.
 This was one of the first Nissan and Japanese car in general which used a non-Japanese transmission; the T-5 was also used in the GM F-bodies and Ford Mustang in addition to numerous other American domestic vehicles.
 The T-5 was only available in 1982 and 1983 after which Nissan USA phased in the use of local automotive components - the 1981 Turbo had only been available with an automatic.
 Hitherto mainly sold in the US, in the second half of 1983 the 280ZXT Turbo also became available in Germany.
-It was the fastest, most expensive, and most powerful (with 200 PS) Japanese car offered to that point in Germany.
+It was the fastest, most expensive, and most powerful Japanese car offered to that point in Germany, with 200 PS.